-What makes our Best Ever Pumpkin Spice Blondies wicked good?
-The perfect ratio of melted butter, a rich and spicy pumpkin butter, flour and spices to yield an especially buttery, gooey and chewy texture rivaling fudgy brownies.
-With the addition of white chocolate baking chips, toasted pecans and dried cranberries, these Pumpkin Spice Blondies will ring in your holidays upon first bite!
+The perfect ratio of melted butter, a rich and spicy pumpkin butter, flour and spices yield an especially buttery, gooey and chewy texture rivaling fudgy brownies.
+With the addition of white chocolate baking chips, toasted pecans and dried cranberries, these Pumpkin Spice Blondies will ring in your holidays upon first bite.

 - 2 cups (250 grams) unbleached all-purpose flour, such as Gold Medal®